Healthy Homes Assessment Parkvale

 What We Do

-As building inspectors we deal with all the aspects associated with specialist house inspections.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors, we take on all aspects that come with professional home examinations.
+We are there to make sure that you make the best decision when buying your next home.

-We value your money, and undertake comprehensive examinations to ensure that you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun parts of buying or owning your own home.
+We take your investment seriously, and undertake detailed checks to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning an home.

-We offer a wide range of services to make sure you are fully informed about the condition of any property that you might be considering buying or selling as well as additional services.
+We specialise in a range of services to make sure you are completely informed about the condition of any property that you might be looking to purchase or sell along with other solutions.

-Our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.
+With our systemised approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the Report, you can actually see any problems that might be identified.
+Thanks to our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports